Gov. Edwards holding news conference on the coronavirus at GOHSEP

-Gov. John Bel Edwards is holding a meeting of the Unified Command Group.
+Gov. Edwards is holding a news conference on the coronavirus at approximately 12:30 p.m.

+@LouisianaGov will hold a news conference to give an update on #COVID19 in Louisiana. pic.twitter.com/HVAxtM08BF— Jonah M. Gilmore, M.A. (@JonahMGilmore) March 18, 2020

 Stay up to date with the latest news by downloading the KTVE/KARD News App from the App Store or Google Play.